Julio Scherer García

 Julio Scherer García (7 April 1926 – 7 January 2015) was a Mexican author and journalist.
 He was the editor of the daily newspaper Excélsior from 1968 to 1976.
 He also was the founder of the newsmagazine Proceso.

+Scherer wrote dozens of articles on corruption and abuse of power within the Mexican government.
+As so he was able to have an interview with the “mysterious” “invisible” and “intangible” most wanted drugs lord Ismael Zambada in 2010.

+Personal life

+Scherer was born in Mexico City on 7 April 1926.

-Scherer died of septic shock at the age of 88.
+He died of septic shock at the age of 88.
 The news of his death was reported on the website of Proceso.